 Supplies

-2 Tbsp used coffee grounds
+- 2 Tbsp used coffee grounds

-1/4 Tbsp coconut oil
+- ¼ Tbsp coconut oil

-1-2 drops peppermint essential oil
+- 1-2 drops of peppermint essential oil

 Method

 Measure two tablespoons of used coffee grounds in a small bowl.
 Add the coconut oil and using a spoon, mash the oil and coffee grounds together to form a paste.
-Add 1-2 drops of peppermint oil in and mix well.
+Add 1-2 drops of peppermint oil and mix well.
 Makes approximately one ounce.

 Supplies

-2-3 Tbsp shea butter
+- 2-3 Tbsp shea butter

-1/4 Tbsp coconut oil
+- ¼ Tbsp coconut oil

-1-2 drops peppermint essential oil
+- 1-2 drops of peppermint essential oil

 Method